marianemcgrath/pfda/assignment/README.md

 [DataCamp](https://www.datacamp.com/)

-All code in the assignment folder has been referenced and including AI prompts when required.
+All code in the assignment folder has been referenced and includes AI prompts when required.

 **Population distribution graph was created by the author of this project (because I really wanted to create a pyramid plot, and used that as my Christmas wish!).